haimbilia/BuyHub/readme.txt

     => 055801 - admin can create multiple badges for a seller => 055802 - badges created by seller are getting edited by admin and allowing him to add other seller items to that => 055813 - Notice: Undefined variable: Shop/view.
+    => 055810 - on viewing wish list from buyer> getting error

 New Features:
     => Admin shipped products listing page